dtolnay/rust-quiz/README.md

 need to provide a correct answer on the first line, a difficulty rating (1, 2 or
 3) on the second line, a **Hint** section, and an **Explanation** section.

+The difficulty rating should primarily reflect how obscure is the knowledge required to confidently solve the question.

 When writing a hint, keep it brief.
 Maximum three lines, maximum two sentences is ideal.